Angeliberta-Software/TMT/README.md

-# TMT
+# TMT - Talking Meta Trader
 An NVDA plugin for Meta Trader 5

-Currently this is a super pre alpha testing version.
+Currently this is a super pre alpha activly developing version.
 Bugs are included.
 ## Requirements
  Meta Trader 5 x64
 ## Basic Navigation